 - Ensure your child masters the basics of the weight training program.
 Focus on one or two movements at a time.
-Let the child practice the movements until they have fully mastered it.
+Let the child practice the movements until they have fully mastered them.
 You should not overwhelm the child with numerous movements since they tend to forget and it can result in injuries.

 - Training your child to combine moves.
 After your child masters the basics, train them how to combine various movements.
-However, ensure the child combines the right movements and continue training them until they can do it correctly without instructions.
+However, ensure the child combines the right movements and continues training them until they can do it correctly without instructions.

 - Do not expose your child to most gym machines.
 Gym machines including leg press, chest fly, and leg extension make the children work through unnatural movements.
 They are also strenuous and can impact the child negatively.
 Thus, instruct your child to stay away from these machines.

-- Keep track of the weight as your child continuous to master weight training.
+- Keep track of the weight as your child continues to master weight training.
 You may be tempted to load excess weight since your child has mastered the basics.
 Remember heavyweight can harm your child even when they have mastered all the basics.
-You will want to avoid injuries at all cost when your child engages in weight training.
+You will want to avoid injuries at all costs when your child engages in weight training.
 Remember to adhere to the rule of lighter weight with many repeats.

 - Try different training equipment.
 Since your child is not ready to choose the kind of equipment they want to train with, simply try different machines.
-You will want to try only the machines that are of low-intensity and cause no harm to your child.
+You will want to try only the machines that are of low intensity and cause no harm to your child.